-Millions of homes and properties across the UK suffer from either cavity wall tie corrosion or cavity wall tie failure.
-More often than not the problem is that during construction of the property there was an insufficient number of wall ties installed.
+Millions of homes and properties across the UK suffer from either wall tie corrosion or wall tie failure, and are in need of specialist remedial wall tie replacement.
+More often than not the problem is that during building there have been insufficient wall ties installed.

 Cavity wall ties and brick ties are terms that are used interchangeably to refer to long metal strips that tie the inner and outer walls together, creating a space that is known as the cavity void or cavity wall.